-The Masters Program in Medical Anthropology and Cross-Cultural Practice is designed as a two-year, full-time program requiring a total of 60 semester hours, a summer fieldwork or field practicum requirement, and five day-long professional development workshops.
-A half-time option is also available.
+The Masters Program in Medical Anthropology and Cross-Cultural Practice is designed as a two-year, full-time program, although half-time attendance is also an option.

-All students are required to attend the weekly Research-in-Progress meeting in the Department of Family Medicine.
+All students are also required to attend designated sessions of the weekly Research-in-Progress meeting in the Department of Family Medicine.
 During their first year, they present and get feedback on their thesis research question.
 Following approval of their thesis, they present their findings to the group.

 We encourage, but do not require, second-year students to submit abstracts to professional societies.
-To date, our students have presented both posters and papers at annual meetings of the Society for Medical Anthropology and the Society for Applied Anthropology.
+To date, our students have presented both posters and papers at annual meetings of groups such as the Society for Medical Anthropology and the Society for Applied Anthropology.
 We are proud to report that every proposal submitted has, to date, been accepted.